 Based on the available evidence, the majority of international recommendations advocate for the use of TMP/SMX as a prophylactic agent in patients with AAV, not only to protect against PJP but also to prevent severe infections in general, especially in patients receiving rituximab, cyclophosphamide, or high doses of glucocorticoids (>30 mg/day for more than 4 weeks) (24-26).
-European Alliance of Associations for Rheumatology recommendations suggest continuing prophylaxis for at least 3 months after the last administration of cyclophosphamide and 6 months after rit-
+European Alliance of Associations for Rheumatology recommendations suggest continuing prophylaxis for at least three months after the last administration of cyclophosphamide and six months after rituximab (26).